inpsyde/reusable-workflows/docs/build-and-push-assets.md

 By passing a key that is associated with the GitHub user defined in the required `GITHUB_USER_NAME`, the workflow will be able to install those packages.

-Please consider that in such cases it is a good practice to do not use a "personal" GitHub user, but an _ad-hoc_ "bot" user, with an _ad-hoc_ private SSH key only used for the scope.
+Please consider that in such cases it is a good practice to not use a "personal" GitHub user, but an _ad-hoc_ "bot" user, with an _ad-hoc_ private SSH key only used for the scope.